orlof/dcpu-admiral/README.md

 <h1>ADMIRAL programming language for DCPU-16</h1>
 <h5><i>"PURE INTERPRETED LANGUAGE FOR THE FRINGE COLONIES"</i></h5>

-Admiral is an easy to learn DCPU all-in-one environment that contains includes operating system and programming language.
-Programming language has efficient high-level data structures and simple approach to object-oriented programming.
+Admiral is an easy to learn all-in-one environment for DCPU.
+It requires no toolchains and includes an operating system and programming language.
+Programming language has efficient high-level syntax.
 Admiral’s elegant syntax and dynamic typing, together with its interpreted nature, make it an ideal language for scripting and rapid application development.

 ---
 <h4>Table of contents</h4>